darlean-io/darlean.ts/examples/src/oracle/5_follow_me/readme.md

 We have implemented polling for updated knowledge every 10 seconds.
 When we want to test that mechanism, we must first, before teaching our new fact, ensure that all 100 followers are already active.
-Otherwise, one of them would be activated when we perform the test, and it them would fetch the most recent knowledge directly from the `activate` method, and not via the timer callback.
+Otherwise, one of them would be activated when we perform the test, and it then would fetch the most recent knowledge directly from the `activate` method, and not via the timer callback.

 So, let's invoke 1000 `ask` requests with 100 at the same time in parallel, assuming that luck is with us and that 1000